 DevOps as a profession

 When the company’s management decides to shift to DevOps, the need arises to train IT department specialists to master certain practices and use new tools.
 In this case, either developers or system administrators need to assume new job responsibilities.
 A better alternative may be hiring a professional with a clear understanding of the DevOps approach and an ability to set all the necessary processes properly.
 Thus, an IT department needs a specialist with a combination of system administration and programming skills, i.e., a DevOps engineer.
-According to Neuvoo, DevOps engineers’ average salary in the US is twice as high as that of a system administrator.
+According to Indeed, the average salary for a DevOps engineer is 1.5x the salary for a system administrator.
 The reason is quite simple — a competent DevOps engineer can greatly increase the efficiency of software development and operations.

 After getting software requirements specifications, a DevOps engineer starts setting up the IT infrastructure required for the development.
 When the IT infrastructure is ready and provided to developers, testers, and other specialists involved in the development cycle, a DevOps engineer ensures that the development and testing environments are aligned with the production environment.
 If you ask the DevOps engineer what exactly they do, the answer will likely mention “automation.”
 What they actually mean is the following: